zapier/zapier-platform/packages/cli/docs/cli.md

 Setting up local auth data can be troublesome.
 You'd have to configure your app server to allow localhost redirect URIs or use a port forwarding tool.
 This is sometimes not easy to get right.

 The `--authentication-id` flag (`-a` for short) gives you an alternative (and perhaps easier) way to supply your auth data.
 You can use `-a` to specify an existing production authentication/connection.
-The available authentications can be found at https://zapier.com/app/connections.
+The available authentications can be found at https://zapier.com/app/assets/connections.
+Check https://zpr.io/z8SjFTdnTFZ2 for more instructions.

 When `-a -` is specified, such as `zapier invoke auth test -a -`, the command will interactively prompt you to select one of your available authentications.